 - to improve health outcomes by more effective use of evidence to drive health services

 - to increase capacity within the health economy to use and generate evidence.

-PenARC is represented in the Faculty of Health: Medicine, Dentistry and Human Sciences by Deputy Director Professor Richard Byng and a team of research fellows and support staff.
+PenARC is represented in the Faculty of Health by Deputy Director Professor Richard Byng and a team of research fellows and support staff.
 Professor Byng is also a GP and Professor in Primary Care within the Centre for Clinical Trials and Population Studies.

 The ARCs also work together on a number of national leadership areas, led by specific ARCs.
-PenARC are leading in the area of child health.
+PenARC are leading in the area of child and maternal health.